Allied-occupied Germany: US occupation policy

 The US originally considered a punitive approach championed by Roosevelt's Secretary of the Treasury, Henry Morgenthau Jr. (the "Morgenthau Plan").
 Under this plan, Germany would have been broken into four autonomous states and not only demilitarized but also deindustrialized to the point of becoming chiefly agrarian.
 The Morgenthau Plan was opposed by Secretary of State Cordell Hull and War Secretary Henry L. Stimson, and Roosevelt distanced himself from the idea after it was reported on by major American newspapers.
 Ultimately, US occupation policy came to be determined chiefly by the War Department, with long-term objectives summed up by the four Ds: denazification, democratization, demilitarization, and decentralization (or decartelization).

 American propaganda poster using images of concentration camp victims to warn against fraternization.

 Initially, the US was extremely rigorous in its efforts to prevent fraternization with German civilians.
 US soldiers were forbidden to shake hands with Germans, visit their homes, play games or sports with them, exchange gifts, take part in social events, or walk in the streets with them.
 How strictly this policy was applied varied from place to place, but in many places the restrictions were frequently ignored, as a result of which the policy was quickly abandoned.
-Germans were also prohibited from inhabiting any part of a building in which US soldiers were housed, leading to large numbers of Germans being ejected from their homes.
+Germans were also prohibited from inhabiting any part of a building in which US soldiers were housed, leading to large numbers of Germans being ejected from their homes at bayonet-point.

 Denazification in the American zone included the complete closure of all Nazi German media, after which the US military government began granting licenses to Germans who had not been involved in Nazi propaganda to establish new publications.
 Newspapers established via this process included Frankfurter Rundschau (August 1945), Der Tagesspiegel (Berlin, September 1945), and Süddeutsche Zeitung (Munich, October 1945).
 Radio stations were initially operated only by the American Forces Network, whose stations included AFN Munich, AFN Frankfurt, and AFN Stuttgart.
 In 1946, Rundfunk im amerikanischen Sektor (RIAS), which was supervised by the military government's Information Control Division, began to broadcast from Berlin.
 Later, these stations were joined by the German-operated Hessischer Rundfunk, Bayerischer Rundfunk, and Süddeutscher Rundfunk.